fernet/fernet-rb/README.md

 spec](https://github.com/kr/fernet-spec) which is used by this project to verify interoparability.

+### Contributing

+Contributions are welcome via github pull requests.

+To run the test suite:

+* Clone the project
+* Init submodules with `git submodule init`
+* Run the suite: `bundle exec rspec spec`

 ## License

 Fernet is copyright (c) Harold Giménez and is released under the terms of the